- China Tours +

 See more details about how to get to Everest Base Camp.

 Tent hostels are available April to November.
 The tent hostels are taken down in winter because of the bad weather.
 Do not expect too much of the accommodation.
+Staying in Rongbuk Monastery Guesthouse is a good option.

 To travel Everest Base Camp, an Aliens' Travel Permit is required, as well as the other mandatory requirements for foreigner entry to Tibet.
 We can help you arrange this once you arrive in Tibet.